electron/electron/docs/tutorial/code-signing.md

 introduced accidentally or by malicious code.

-On Windows, the system assigns a trust level to your code signing certificate which if you don't have, or if your trust level is low will cause security dialogs to appear when users start using your application.
+On Windows, the system assigns a trust level to your code signing certificate which if you don't have, or if your trust level is low, will cause security dialogs to appear when users start using your application.
 Trust level builds over time so it's better to start code signing as early as possible.